Jidong Zhao

 Biograph

 Jidong Zhao is Professor of Computational Geomechanics in the Department of Civil and Environmental Engineering and Director of Computational Granular Mechanics Lab at Hong Kong University of Science and Technology.
-He is holding a Chang Jiang Scholar Chair Professorship conferred by the Ministry of Education, China (教育部長江學者獎勵計劃講座教授, 2021-2024).
+He is holding a Chang Jiang Scholar Chair Professorship conferred by the Ministry of Education, China (教育部長江學者獎勵計劃講座教授, 2021-2024) and a Distinguished Visiting Professorship of Tsinghua University.
 He earned both his bachelor degree and PhD from Tsinghua University.
 Prior to joining HKUST in 2008, he spent five years, first as a research fellow and then a University Lecturer, at the University of Newcastle, Australia.

 Current Lab Members